It’s hurts deeply when you thought your relationship meant a lot to both of you and then from what seems like from nowhere, it’s over.

-However, I have been in the business of break-ups for so long to know that people don’t just wake up one day and walk out of a valued relationship.
+That said.
+I have been in the business of break-ups long enough to understand that people don’t just wake up one day and walk out of a valued relationship.

 Most of the time, we feel the relationship is working for us and think it must be working for the other person as well.
 And often times the other person, because of fear of hurting us, inability to express one’s true feelings or pure malice will not tell us things aren’t working for them.
 Some others try to tell us but we don’t listen, or we try to “reason’ them out of what they are feeling.

 I have spoken to many men and women who say, my ex gave this and that reason for the break-up, but I don’t believe her/him.
 And in the same breath say, “we could have worked things out”.